Pharmacy Residency Iowa Methodist Medical Center

 - Staffing: Two eight hour shifts every third weekend, ½ evening shift/week

-- Other: Professional meeting attendance (ASHP Midyear and regional residency conference), convenient underground parking, paid holidays, designated resident office, reference material stipend, access to Health Sciences Library, BCLS/ACLS Certification (ACLS optional), free on-site fitness facilities access, one comp day for every 4-week learning experience and UnityPoint Health team members may present their ID badge to ride any Des Moines Area Regional Transit Authority - DART bus for free.
+- Other: Professional meeting attendance (ASHP Midyear and regional research residency conference), convenient underground parking, paid holidays, designated resident office, access to Health Sciences Library, BCLS/ACLS Certification, free on-site fitness facilities access and UnityPoint Health team members may present their ID badge to ride any Des Moines Area Regional Transit Authority - DART bus for free.

 Application Process